Inspired by the sweetness of plums

 Samples and more

 My approach to painting Plums is similar to the way I have painted many of my fruit still life painting.
 You can see the result in my Fruit Collection here.
-You might also find the short video demonstrations interesting.

 If you find this tutorial helpful or interesting, please reply to by leaving a comment, below.
 I would also love to get suggestions for future tutorials.
 Thank you!